BOT240 Plant Ecophysiology

 The main emphasis of the lectures is on the physiological adjustment of the photosynthesis, mineral nutrition and water balance of plants in response to different and varying external conditions.
 Much emphasis will be placed on the effects of climate change.
 Experimental laboratory exercises will go more thoroughly into the lectures and parts of the syllabus will be discussed in colloquia.

 The student will be given an introduction to the physiological adaptation of plants growing in different places and climates to climatic, eudafic and biotic environmental factors.
+The student will by lectures, lab exercises and colloquia get a good understanding on how these environmental factors affect basic processes as plant photosynthesis, water relations and mineral nutrition.

-The student shall by using physiological processes be able to explain ecological problems such as the distribution, production, survival, rest and growth rhythm of plants, as well as the interaction between plants and between plants and other organisms.
+The student shall by using knowledge about physiological processes be able to explain ecological problems such as the distribution, production, survival, rest and growth rhythm of plants, as well as the interaction between plants and between plants and other organisms.

 The theory will be covered in lectures.
 The most central/difficult points will be discussed in colloquia.
 In the laboratory course, the adaptation and sensitivity of plants to various types of stress (for instance frost, UV-radiation, drought) will be demonstrated.
 Effects of light,temperature and carbon dioxide on plant photosynthesis will be measured.